Devices

 What Is a Device

 In Dregs, a device represents a specific browser on a specific machine.
-When the tracking script loads, it silently collects hardware and browser signals and computes a fingerprint — a compact identifier for that particular combination of hardware and software.
-This fingerprint persists across sessions, even if the user clears cookies, switches to incognito mode, or creates a new account.
+When the tracking script loads, it silently collects hardware and browser signals and computes a fingerprint — a compact identifier for that combination of hardware and software.
+This fingerprint persists across sessions, even when the user clears cookies, switches to incognito mode, or creates a new account.

 What Dregs Tracks